 What can you add to your ragù sauce to make it tastier?

 The standard recipe does not allow any variations, but in my kitchen, I usually make a few changes.
-With the addition of some basil leaves and rosemary, my ragù tastes stronger and fresher.
-You may also add little red pepper flakes.
+With the addition of some basil leaves and rosemary, my ragù tastes fresher and more flavorful.
+You may also add some red pepper flakes.
 But leave cheese, cream, mushrooms, and garlic out.
 Even though they taste good, they don’t really have anything to do with ragù.

 Variations from around Italy